 Good practice organisational development often benefits from having external facilitators and often it is even better if these are local.
-Local facilitators tend to understand the context and culture much better; are on-hand to provide necessary follow-through and contribute to sustainable local provision of organisational services and they are important assets.
+Local facilitators speak the local language and tend to understand the context and culture much better.
+In addition, local facilitators are on-hand to provide necessary follow-through and contribute to sustainable local provision of organisational services and they are important assets.
 In many places, however, there is a lack of good quality local organisational development facilitators.
 This is why it is so important to use those that do exist and develop others.
-It is important that external facilitators receive their assignment directly from the partner and not from a donor.